mifi/lossless-cut/issues.md

 If you cut a file, but the duration of the exported file is the same as input file's duration, try to disable all tracks except for the video track and see if that helps.
 Sometimes a file contains some tracks that LosslessCut is unable to cut.
 It will then leave them as is, while cutting the other tracks.
 This may lead to incorrect output duration.
 Try also changing `avoid_negative_ts` (in export options).

-If you are trying to cut a FLAC file but your output has the same duration as input, you might have run into [this ffmpeg issue](https://github.com/mifi/lossless-cut/discussions/1320).
+If you are trying to cut a FLAC file but your output has the same duration as input, you might have run into [this ffmpeg limitation](https://github.com/mifi/lossless-cut/discussions/1320).

 ## Merge / concat results in corrupt or broken parts

-Try to change `avoid_negative_ts` (in export options).
-Also try to disable tracks (see above).

-## Merge / concat results in incorrect duration, sped up or slowed down segments

 This can happen when trying to merge files that are not compatible.
 Make sure they have the exact same codec parameters before merging.
 If you are sure they are the same, you can try to first running each of the files separately through LosslessCut before merging the outputs:
-1. First open each file separately and just export without cutting anything.
+1. First open each file separately and just export without cutting anything
+  - Changing format to `mp4` is [known to fix certain issues like `Non-monotonous DTS in output stream`](https://github.com/mifi/lossless-cut/issues/1713#issuecomment-1726325218)
+  - If you're seeing incorrect output duration, sped up or slowed down segments, then changing format to TS is [known to give the files a common timebase](https://github.com/mifi/lossless-cut/issues/455), which sometimes makes it possible to merge them.
-2. Merge the exported files.
+3. Then merge the exported files.

-This might "clean up" certain parameters in the files, to make them more compatible for merging.
-In particular it could give them the same timebase, which is known to help.
-Changing format (remuxing) to TS first is known to give the files a common timebase, which makes it possible to merge them.
-For more info see [#455](https://github.com/mifi/lossless-cut/issues/455).
+Doing this first might "clean up" certain parameters in the files, to make them more compatible for merging.
+If this doesn't work, you can also try to change `avoid_negative_ts` (in export options).
+Also try to disable most tracks (see above).

+### Incorrect output duration, sped up or slowed down segments

 ## Smart cut not working

-Smart cut is experimental, but if you're having problems, check out [this issue](https://github.com/mifi/lossless-cut/issues/126).
+Smart cut is experimental, so don't expect too much.
+But if you're having problems, check out [this issue](https://github.com/mifi/lossless-cut/issues/126).

 ## My file changes from MP4 to MOV